awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

     {
       "Effect": "Allow",
       "Action": "sts:AssumeRole",
-      "Resource": "arn:aws:iam::123456789012:role/marketingadmin"
+      "Resource": "arn:aws:iam::123456789012:role/marketingadminrole"
     }
   ]
 }
 ```

 The IAM user doesn't need to have any additional permissions to run the CLI commands using the role profile\.
-Instead, the permissions needed to run the command come from those attached to the *role*\.
-However, to enable your users to access AWS resources *without* using a role, you must attach additional inline or managed policies to the IAM user that grants permissions for those resources\.
+Instead, the permissions to run the command come from those attached to the *role*\.
+You attach permission policies to the role to specify which actions can be performed against which AWS resources\.
+For more information about attaching permissions to a role \(which works identically to an IAM user\), see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.

 Now that you have the role profile, role permissions, role trust relationship, and user permissions properly configured, you can use the role at the command line by invoking the `--profile` option\.
 For example, the following command calls the Amazon S3 `ls` command using the permissions attached to the `marketingadmin` role as defined by the example at the beginning of this topic\.